0xPolygonMiden/miden-vm/README.md

 ### Status and features
 Miden VM is currently on v0.2 release.
 In this release, most of the core features of the VM have been stabilized, and most of the STARK proof generation has been implemented.
 While we expect to keep making changes to the VM internals, the external interfaces should remain relatively stable, and we will do our best to minimize the amount of breaking changes going forward.

 The next version of the VM is being developed in the [next](https://github.com/maticnetwork/miden/tree/next) branch.
-There is also a documentation for the latest features and changes in the next branch [documentation next branch](https://maticnetwork.github.io/miden/intro/main.html).* If you'd like to learn more about how Miden VM works, check out the [documentation](https://maticnetwork.github.io/miden/).
+There is also a documentation for the latest features and changes in the next branch [documentation next branch](https://maticnetwork.github.io/miden/intro/main.html).

 The next version of the VM is being developed in the [next](https://github.com/maticnetwork/miden/tree/next) branch.